-~ Working with First Chakra Energy ~

-Learning to Accept Our Limitations
+~ Working with First Chakra Energy ~ Learning to Accept Our Limitations By Irene Tobler & Michael Mervosh

-What allows human beings to grow, to think differently; to mature and evolve?
-What allows us to change our minds, open more in our hearts?
+What allows human beings to grow, to think differently; to mature and to evolve?
+What allows us to change our minds, to open more in our hearts?
 What allows us to orient ourselves in new ways to the world we live in; to be contributors to the lives around us?
 What allows us to be at peace with where we are in our development as people?

 Below you will find quotations, in italics, from Anodea Judith in her chapter on the First Chakra, from Eastern Mind, Western Bodies.
-This lecture is intended to expand upon these basic first chakra principles, and help us to understand how vital and integral it is for us to consciously strengthen and develop our first chakra energy capacities, in order to have a solid foundation underneath us for our ongoing development of body, mind and soul consciousness, as part of our PsychoEnergetic Training.
+This lecture is intended to expand upon these basic first chakra principles, and help us to understand how vital and integral it is for us to consciously strengthen and develop our first chakra energy capacities.
+We do this in order to have a solid foundation underneath us for our ongoing development of body, mind and soul consciousness, as part of our PsychoEnergetics Training.